spack/spack/lib/spack/docs/workflows.rst

 way to assemble packages in a useful way and load them into a user's environment.

-A filesystem view is a projection of the Spack install space into a less combinatorial space, often a single directory.
-Views give users a way to access the Spack installed packages that they can navigate more easily.
-The default projection for a filesystem view is into a single prefix.

 A single-prefix filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages;
 it is similar to the directory hiearchy that might exist under